saumya/NodeOrmApi_102/README.md

 GET

  - /initModels : first call to initialise the Database

  - /getBatchNames : Get All the Group Names
+ - /getPeople/:groupName : All people of a Group (Ex: Nov 2018)

 POST

- - /createGroup : Creates a Group
+ - /createGroup : Creates a New Group
+ - /addPerson : Creates a New Person